 This project will explore the effect of exercise on brain energetics using functional MRI and PET imaging in people with Parkinson's disease.

-To examine the effects of Parkinson's medication on decision making and risk taking in Parkinson's patients and healthy controls.
+The purpose of this study is to examine the effects of Parkinson's medication on decision making and risk taking in healthy control participants.

 Parkinson's Disease (PD) is a progressive neurodegenerative disorder without a cure.
 While the search for a cure continues, there is a growing interest in psychiological approaches to manage distress in PD.
 The main objective of this study is to investigate various clinical outcomes in PD associated with different coping styles.
 Findings from this study will form the basis for projects aimed at designing interventions to foster beneficial coping styles and studies into the neural underpinnings of coping.